FORT MASSAPEAG LECTURE 4/7/2026 MPL

-Lasting Impact: Though dispersed, the Algonquian culture remains a vital element of Long Island's heritage.
+Lasting Impact: The settlement of European families marked the final displacement of the Indigenous communities in Massapequa.
+Though dispersed, the Algonquian culture remains a vital element of Long Island's heritage and descendants live across the tri-state area.

 This excerpt from the 1906 family history by Thomas Floyd-Jones describes the land ownership of Major Thomas Jones and his wife Freelove.
 It tells of the brick house home and the stories of signs of haunted spirits.
 Image courtesy of the Library of Congress.